A bijection between $m$-cluster-tilting objects and $(m+2)$-angulations in $m$-cluster categories: Preliminaires

-It is known from Zhu in \cite{Z}, that $T$ is an $m$-cluster-tilting object if and only if $T$ has $n$ indecomposable direct summands (up to isomorphism) and is $m$-rigid.
-So, for $T=\bigoplus T_i$ an $m$-cluster-tilting object, where each $T_i$ is indecomposable, let us define the almost complete $m$-rigid object ${\overline{T}}=T/T_k$ (where $T_k$ is an indecomposable summand of $T$).
-There are, up to isomorphism, $m+1$ complements of the almost $m$-cluster-tilting object $\overline{T}$, denoted by $T_k^{(c)}$, for $c \in \{ 0,\cdots, m \}$.
-Iyama and Yoshino in \cite{IY} showed the following theorem:
+\cor{Under the same notations, it is known from Zhu in \cite{Z}, that $T$ is an $m$-cluster-tilting object if and only if $T$ has $n$ indecomposable direct summands (up to isomorphism) and is $m$-rigid.
+So, let be an $m$-cluster-tilting object, where each $T_i$ is indecomposable for any $i \in \{1,\cdots,n\}$.
+Let us define an almost complete $m$-rigid object.
+Let $k \in \{1,\cdots,n\}$.
+Recall that $T_k$ is an indecomposable summand of $T$.
+Then the object ${\overline{T}}=T/T_k$ is called an almost $m$-cluster-tilting object.}

+It is shown by Wraalsen on the one hand in \cite{W} and by Zhou, Zhu on the other hand in \cite{ZZ}, that there exist, up to isomorphism, $m+1$ objects, denoted $T_k^{(c)}$ (for $c \in \{0,\cdots,m\}$), and called complements, such that is an $m$-cluster-tilting object.